The Announcements function in Canvas

 You can get more control of when, where and for whom the course announcements are displayed through different settings.

-Control through section based or delayed publishing
+Section based or delayed publishing

 You can choose to publish an announcement to the whole course or to individual course sections to make sure that the right people get the information.

 You can also prepare announcements that you know have to be published later by delaying posting.
-The student will not see your announcement until the date and time you have chosen has passed; they will not be able to see that it was a delayed announcement.
+The student will not see your announcement until the date and time you have chosen has passed.
+They will not be able to see that it was a delayed announcement.

 Show announcements feed on the home page

-You as a teacher can choose to show the recent announcements on the top of the home page; between one and ten announcements can be shown here.
+You as a teacher can choose to show the recent announcements on the top of the home page.
+Between one and ten announcements can be shown here.

 Under the button “+ Announcement” is a link called External Feeds.
 If you click it, a sidebar menu opens where you can get RSS Feeds from announcements and also add external RSS Feeds.